IVI-M/R-Ottawa/README.md

 2020-05-13:
 -  35 mins a week seems not enough...
 Following requests, we'll add another R101 "Lunch and Learn" session on Fridays, the same time.
-- Also following your suggestions, homework will be added at each session.
-- [R101 "Learning R together" YouTube channel](https://www.youtube.com/playlist?list=PLUogPW3t8g0RFvDGyKo1murnQUaSJxEPl) has now recordings of all past three sessions.
-35 mins each.
-- Thank you for all your questions and ideas!
-Will do our best to respond to *all* of them.
+- Ideas for homework are added in [ Resources](resources.md)

 2020-05-03:
 - YouTube channel created: [R101 "Learning R together" (Building Data Science Apps from scratch)](https://www.youtube.com/playlist?list=PLUogPW3t8g0RFvDGyKo1murnQUaSJxEPl).
 If you missed a session, you can now watch it there.
 Session transcripts are posted in  [ R101](101.md).

 2020-04-28:
 - We've heard you: You want to get all the power and fun of R, but you don't know where to start (and you  mayn ot even have it installed on your machine). - Starting this week, we'll show you how you can start learning and using R in absolutely no time and even without any software installed on your computer.
 All you'll need is to login to [https://rstudio.cloud](https://rstudio.cloud) and we'll guide you through after that.
-We will be developing a Covid App such as [iTrack Covid]() from scratch - together!
+We will be developing a Covid App such as [iTrack Covid](https://itrack.shinyapps.io/covid/) from scratch - together!
 Sessions will be recorded.

 2020-04-15:
 - Codes to read Covid data from UofT and JHU are added to [ /r101](https://github.com/IVI-M/R-Ottawa/tree/master/r101) folder.